Vascular Disease

 Vascular surgeons

 Our vascular surgeons practice a team-based approach.
-That often includes interventional cardiologists and cardiothoracic surgeons.
-Many vascular surgeons are board-certified in open and endovascular surgery, and some are double-certified in general surgery.
+They may often includes interventional cardiologists, cardiothoracic surgeons, or wound care specialists on your care team.
+Many vascular surgeons perform endovascular surgery, and some are double-certified in general surgery.